Work with layers in draw.io

 Shapes are arranged in the order you added them to the drawing canvas, within the layer you added them.

-Layers are arranged from front to back as they are ordered in the Layers dialog.
-Shapes and connectors placed on a higher layer can not go back behind shapes on a lower layer - they can only be arranged from front to back within their layer.
+Layers are arranged from front to back as they are ordered top to bottom in the Layers dialog.
+Shapes and connectors placed on a higher layer can not go behind shapes on a lower layer - they can only be arranged from front to back within their layer.

 Add shapes to a layer

-1. Make sure your layer is unlocked before you make changes (click on the lock/unlock icon to the left of the layer name).
+1. Make the layers are visible and unlocked before you make changes (click on the eye to display a hidden layer and the lock icon to the left of the layer name).
 Layers are unlocked by default.

-2. Select the layer you want to add the shapes to in the Layers dialog, then add the shapes to the drawing canvas.
+2. Select the layer you want to add the shape to in the Layers dialog, then add the shape to the drawing canvas.

-Select the layer you want to add a shape or connector to first, then add the shape or connector
+Make the layer you want to add the shape or connector to visible and unlocked, then select it, and add your shape/connector

 Back to top